WealthyAffiliate44/SE_DAY4_Software-Project-Management/README.md

 # Waterfall: Suitable for stable projects like banking software or government systems with strict requirements.

 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
-# Answer: Regular code reviews, automated testing, user feedback loops, and adherence to coding standards ensure quality.
+# Answer: It ensures Regular code reviews, automated testing, user feedback loops, and adherence to coding standards ensure quality.
 High standards prevent bugs, improve security, and enhance user satisfaction.

 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
-# Answer: Clear scope avoids scope creep and sets realistic goals.
+# Answer: It Clear scope avoids scope creep and sets realistic goals.
 A WBS breaks the project into manageable tasks, improving planning, tracking, and resource allocation.

 8. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 #  Answer: A detailed schedule ensures task alignment, prevents delays, and keeps teams organized.
 Gantt charts visualize timelines, dependencies, and progress, aiding in efficient tracking.